 Some of the more notable security features are as follows:

 - Free SSL Certificates

 - Krystal Shield WAF

 All traffic (transferal of files) between our websites and your browser is encrypted and delivered over HTTPS.

-- Avoid using the same password for each of your online accounts so that they cannot all be fraudulently accessed at once.
+- Avoid using the same password for each of your online accounts so that they can’t all be fraudulently accessed at once.
 Multiple passwords keep you safer.

-- Use a mix of numbers and characters, and something that is very personal to you.
+- Use a mix of numbers and characters, and something that’s very personal to you.

 - Most sites set a minimum number of characters to use, but avoid using obvious phrases like “password”, or your name, or phone number.

 - Try to mix upper and lower case letters and numbers in your password.

 USING WIFI IN PUBLIC PLACES